redhat-openstack/website/source/install/packstack.html.md

 **CentOS Stream 8** is the minimum recommended version, or the equivalent version of one of the RHEL-based Linux distributions such as **Red Hat Enterprise Linux**, **Scientific Linux**, and so on.
 Packages are provided for **x86_64**, **aarch64** and **ppc64le** architectures although most of the testing is done on **x86_64**.

-* See [RDO repositories](/documentation/repositories/) for details on required repositories.

-Name the host with a fully qualified domain name rather than a short-form name to avoid DNS issues with Packstack.

 ### Hardware

 Machine with at least 16GB RAM, processors with hardware virtualization extensions, and at least one network adapter.

+### Hostname

+Name the host with a fully qualified domain name rather than a short-form name to avoid DNS issues with Packstack.

 ### Network